choyj/docker-opengrok/README.md

 https://github.com/oracle/opengrok

 ## SSH:
-First inspect the docker container so you can find the address to connect, then ssh into it using the following credentials:
+First inspect the docker container so you can find the address to connect, then ssh into it using root/root
-* user:root
-* pass:root

 ## Default URL:
 localhost:8080/source